-Determine your closest COVID 19 testing centre location and include the location in your emergency management plan and promote the location to your staff and contractors.
-The following steps could be included as in an incident management and response plan:
+It is important to consider how a COVID related incident will be managed and recorded.
+Determine your closest SA COVID 19 testing centre location and include the location in your emergency management plan and promote the location to your staff and contractors.

-Isolate Immediately isolate the person from others (set up a separate first aid area for flu-type symptoms) at the site Provide them with a disposable mask (preferably P2/N95) to wear Notify The Event manager/production manager/promotor Comply with any requirements of SA Health department and / or SafeWork SA.
-SA Health Department Helpline 1300 232 272
+The following information could be included in an incident management and response plan:

-SafeWork SA 1300 365 255 Transport • Ensure that the person has a means of transport to their home or a medical facility Clean Clean and disinfect the areas where the person and close contacts have been in the last 14 days Prohibit persons from entering those areas until the process is complete - if required, evacuate and close down those areas Ensure that the persons undertaking the cleaning wear appropriate PPE Compile Tracing records for the time the patient was onsite Record Detail the information into your incident report Review Risk management controls relating to COVID-19 and consider whether any changes need to be made to prevent the transmission of COVID-19 in the workplace.
-Consult workers on any WHS issue
+Isolate Immediately isolate the person from others (set up a separate first aid area for flu-type symptoms) at the site Provide them with a disposable mask (preferably P2/N95) to wear Notify The Event manager/production manager/promotor Comply with any SA Health department requirements and / or SafeWork SA SA Health Department Helpline 1300 232 272 SafeWork SA 1300 365 255 Transport Ensure that the person has a means of transport to their home or a medical facility Clean Clean and disinfect the areas where the person and close contacts have been in the last 14 days Prohibit persons from entering those areas until the process is complete - if required, evacuate and close down those areas Ensure that the persons undertaking the cleaning wear appropriate PPE Compile Tracing records for the time the patient was onsite Record Detail the information into your incident report Review Risk management controls relating to COVID-19 and consider whether any changes need to be made to prevent the transmission of COVID-19 in the workplace Consult workers on any WHS issue